 - 16.2.1.1 A Lecture Class assignment is one wherein the instructor devotes his or her time in class to a presentation of subject matter, discussion, and/or problem solving.
 Time outside of class is devoted to preparation and to critiquing and evaluating assignments, examinations, and/or presentations.
 Fifteen (15) weekly scheduled hours of this assignment shall be considered as a normal semester's full-time instructional load. - 16.2.1.2 Lab Category A: The instructor devotes the major portion of the class time to guiding students who are working on experiments, exercises, and/or presentations.
 Depending on the discipline, the instructor may additionally devote some time to demonstrating skills and techniques and then supervise student practice and/or performance.
 In all cases, the assignment includes time outside of class for preparation and for evaluation of student work. - 16.2.1.3 Lab Category B: The instructor is working with students who may be enrolled in any section of the lecture course, not necessarily one taught by this instructor.
-The assignment typically requires no time commitment outside of the assigned time, except in cases where the instructor may be contributing to the development of assignments used in the lab. - 16.2.1.4 Lab Category C: The instructor is there to support individual students in their development of discipline-related skills.
+The assignment typically requires no time commitment outside of the assigned time, except in cases where the instructor may be contributing to the development of assignments used in the lab.

+- 16.2.1.4 Lab Category C: The instructor is there to support individual students in their development of discipline-related skills.
 The students are seeking support on a voluntary basis.
 The assignment typically occurs in an individualized learning center, for which there is minimal preparation and no outside assessment of student work. - 16.2.1.5 Lab Category D: There are portions of the course during which instruction and/or supervision is provided by an instructor other than the instructor of record.
 There are portions of the course that may occur off-site.
 The faculty, in addition to providing instruction, may oversee site supervision, contact site supervisors, establish and maintain relationships with site supervisors, and perform other administrative tasks such as onboarding of students.
-This includes, but is not limited to, preceptorship and internship courses.

-16.2.1.6 Lab Category E: Courses that do not require faculty discipline specific expertise.
+This includes, but is not limited to, preceptorship and internship courses. - 16.2.1.6 Lab Category E: Courses that do not require faculty discipline specific expertise.
 Students work off-site with supervision from someone other than the faculty of record and may include in the submission of documentation and/or assignments to the faculty of record.
 Faculty oversight of off-site student work is minimal and does not typically include establishing or maintaining off-site partnerships.
-This includes Work Experience (WEX).
+This includes Work Experience (WEX). - 16.2.1.7 No Full-time faculty member will be required to teach non-credit courses as part of their regular load. - 16.2.1.8 Faculty teaching dual enrollment will be paid for any hours worked at the school site beyond contact hours assigned to the course.